 If you are placed on probation you will be required to meet with a CBS academic advisor to develop an Academic Success Contract.
 The meeting is designed to reflect on any academic or personal challenges that contributed to your academic difficulties and develop strategies to address the challenges.
 Come to your appointment prepared to discuss your goals and changes you plan to make to improve your academic record.

-If you are on probation for two or more consecutive semesters, you will be required to have two meetings with a CBS academic advisor, as well as complete a referral to an academic support resource at the University of Minnesota.
+If you are on probation for two or more consecutive semesters, you will be required to have two meetings with a CBS academic advisor.

 A student is suspended if at the end of the probation term (semester) both the term and the cumulative GPA are below 2.00.
 When suspended, a student cannot register for University of Minnesota courses for at least one full academic year.